RyanDaDeng/laravel-google-recaptcha-v3/README.md

 TimeHunter\LaravelGoogleCaptchaV3\Interfaces\ReCaptchaConfigV3Interface
 ```

-Remember to register your implementation, e.g.
+Remember to register it in your own service provider

 ``` php
      $this->app->bind(